makkus/inaugurate/README.rst

 - https://news.ycombinator.com/item?id=12766049
 - https://sandstorm.io/news/2015-09-24-is-curl-bash-insecure-pgp-verified-install

-All that being said, I'm certain *inaugurate*, as it currently is, could be improved upon, esp. in terms of security and trustworthiness.
+I'm certain *inaugurate*, as it currently is, could be improved upon, esp. in terms of security and trustworthiness.
 For example add some sort of easy-to-use gpg-signing feature.
 As this is only one of a few minor side-projects for me, I don't have the time to spend a lot of time on it at the moment.
 If anybody feels like contributing I'd be more than happy though!

 Create your own, custom *inaugurate* script
 -------------------------------------------